Diving into Kronecker Adapters: Component Design Matters: Preliminaries

 KronA~\citep{edalati2022krona} first introduces the Kronecker product into the adapter-based framework.
 Unlike vanilla LoRA, which relies on a standard matrix product, KronA employs a single Kronecker product to enable higher rank updates while significantly reducing the number of trainable parameters.
 In this paper, we consider a more general formulation of Kronecker adapters, namely:

 Here, $\mA^{(i)} \in \sR^{r_1 \times \frac{d_{\text{in}}}{r_2}}$ and $\mB^{(i)} \in \sR^{\frac{d_{\text{out}}}{r_1} \times r_2}$ for $\forall i\in[1,r]$, where $r_1$ and $r_2$ are hyperparameters that determine the dimensions of the Kronecker components.
 We refer to the selection of $r_1$, $r_2$ and $r$ as the \emph{component design} for Kronecker adapters.
-As summarized in Table~\ref{tab:framework}, both LoRA and KronA can be viewed as special cases in~\Eqref{equ:ka} with additional constraints.
+As summarized in Table~\ref{tab:framework}, both LoRA and KronA are special cases of~\Eqref{equ:ka} with additional constraints.
 This formulation is driven by the Kronecker product singular value decomposition~\citep{van2000ubiquitous,batselier2017constructive}, as formalized in Definition~\ref{def:decomp}.